uptonking/note4yaoo/pattern-arch-flux-blog-elm.md

 - There are lots of reasons to love The Elm Architecture:
   - It is easy to understand.
-  - Easy time-travel debugging, due to highly restricted state. (not a feature worth designing an architecture around)
+  - Easy time-travel debugging, due to highly restricted state. (not a feature worth designing an architecture around).
   - Designed around update commands and pure functions, which is great for testing.

 - And there are reasons to dislike The Elm Architecture: